N4v1ds0n/PP5-predictive_analysis/README.md

 Hypothesis 1: Visual Signs of Infection Are Detectable

-Hypothesis 2: A CNN Can Reliably Detect Powdery Mildew

-Hypothesis 3: A Sigmoid Activation Is Suitable for Binary Classification
+Hypothesis 2: A Sigmoid Activation Is Suitable for Binary Classification

+Hypothesis 3: A CNN Can Reliably Detect Powdery Mildew

+Hypothesis 4: The Model Can Generalize Beyond the Training Domain

 ### Hypothesis 1: Visual Signs of Infection Are Detectable